Canada’s first national accessibility law should be ready by next spring: Hehr

 Bertrand said the health care sector as a whole is moving towards treating patients and caregivers as a unit and addressing the needs of each, adding she hopes the federal government will follow suit.

-Disability rights advocates, too, welcomed news of caregiver inclusion in the pending law.
+Disability rights advocates, too, welcomed news that caregivers' needs were on Hehr's radar.

 "It's something that's been missing for awhile," said Marcia Yale,a visually impaired activist who has been involved in soliciting input on the legislation.
 "No one gets compensated for human work or for doing the right thing."